yixiang233/Solar-Map/README.md

 # Overview
 Predicting solar potential through AI.
+For some reason, the PDF files can't be viewed online via Github, They can be viewed after downloading

 ## Data
 Data was taken from SolarAPI and Tomorrow.io API

 ## UI
-Run the frontend via npm start.
+Run the front end via npm start.

 ## Backend
-Run the backend by changing to the backend directory and then running npm run server.
+Run the backend by changing to the backend directory and then running the npm run server.

 ## Frontend
 The neural net is a feedforward neural network with: